Boltonia – False Starwort, False Chamomile

 The catalogs commonly list three sorts: B. asteroides, a tall, white sort growing 4 feet to 5 feet tall, blooming in August and September; B. latisquama, which is similar to the former sort but with pinkish lavender flowers; and B. latisquama nana which grows only R feet tall.
 The colors are not strictly the distinguishing characteristics, but as the catalogs usually agree, we shall pass on to add that the flowers of B. latisquama are generally larger than those of the first species.

-PROPAGATION.
 The seeds usually grow successfully, but the plants are readily divided into pieces in the Spring.
-Frequent division is advisable as the plants reproduce rapidly.
+The frequent division is advisable as the plants reproduce rapidly.